jsoverson/grunt-strip/README.md

 ## Release History

+- 0.2.1 Added ability to filter on property values
 - 0.2.0 Updated for grunt 0.4.0 final
 - 0.2.0rc7 Updated for grunt 0.4.0rc7
 - 0.1.3 Fixed issues on node 0.6